‘The Promise’ Breaks Its Promise

 “The Jews and Arabs have been living here in relative harmony for thousands of years.
 But our victory over the Germans has turned the trickle of Jews coming to this land into a flood.
 You must understand, the Jews see it as their holy land.
 But the Arabs, who have been here for over a thousand years, see them as stealing their land.
 Our job is to keep the two sides apart…..”

-To begin with, it is important to note that well before the mass organised immigration (or aliyah) of Jews to the corner of the Ottoman Empire often known as ‘Palestine’ (from the Roman name Syria-Palestina, given after 135 CE) there were religiously inspired pogroms and blatant discrimination towards a long-established Jewish community.
+To begin with, it is important to note that well before the mass organised immigration (or aliyah) of Jews to the corner of the Ottoman Empire known as Palestine there were religiously inspired pogroms and blatant discrimination towards a long-established Jewish community.
 Interestingly Karl Marx was one of the people who observed this, and after a visit to the Holy Land in 1852 he published an article in which claimed the following:

 Firstly, the Jews were in a majority in the city of Jerusalem (this has been confirmed in all censuses and polls since the 1860s).